Dhruvin4530/argoCD-Helm/README.md

-# How to manage K8s application deployed in multiple environments using argoCD &amp; Helm?
+# How do we manage k8s applications deployed in multiple k8s clusters using argoCD & Helm?